 Known as the City of Sails, Auckland is the largest and most populated city in New Zealand.
 It is located on the North Island, and it is known for its vibrant culture and foodie landscape.
 For amazing views of this beautiful metropolis, climb the Auckland Harbor Bridge.
 If you’re interested in learning more about the history and heritage of New Zealand, then be sure to check out the Auckland Domain, which is the city’s oldest part.
 In the Auckland Domain, you’ll find great exhibits of Maori and Pacific Island artifacts at the iconic Auckland Museum.

-3. Queenstown Where to Stay
+3. Queenstown Where to Stay in Queenstown

 On New Zealand’s South Island is Queenstown, a destination known as the dream spot for those in search of adrenaline and adventure.
 Surrounded by the towering peaks of the Southern Alps, and right on the banks of deep-blue Lake Wakatipu, Queenstown is also an incredibly beautiful spot.
 One of the best ways to experience the scenery is on Lake Wakatipu itself.
 You can cycle around the lake’s perimeter or set off on a cruise of the lake’s magnificent waters.
 There is also a vibrant nightlife with the town’s small central area packed with bars and restaurants.

 The first national park of New Zealand, Tongariro is known for its surprises and extremes.
 The park’s diverse range of ecosystems includes tranquil lakes, active volcanoes, herb fields, untamed forests and desert-like plateaus.
 Start your trek at the Whakapapa Visitor Center, just a three hour hike from the stunning Taranaki Falls.
 The short hike will take you through scrubland and forest and across the lava line of volcanic eruptions from hundreds of years ago.